 - BPT Real Estate AS, a public limited company registered under the laws of the Republic of Estonia under the registry code 12203487, with a registered address at Rävala pst 5, Tallinn 10143, Estonia, and telephone number +372 6 309 420.
 As at the date of the Listing Prospectus, BPT Real Estate AS provides services to the following properties located in Tallinn: Lincona, Coca Cola Plaza, G4S Headquarters and Piirita. - BPT Real Estate SIA, a private limited company registered under the laws of the Republic of Latvia under the registry code 40003674473, with a registered address at 21 K. Valdemara Street, Riga LV 1010, Latvia, and telephone number +371 6 735 7392.
 As at the date of the Listing Prospectus, BPT Real Estate SIA provides services to Sky Supermarket in Riga. - BPT Real Estate UAB, a private limited company registered under the laws of the Republic of Lithuania under the registry code 302702539, with a registered address at Gediminas ave 20, LT-01103 Vilnius, Lithuania, and telephone number +370 5 268 3337.
 As at the date of the Listing Prospectus, BPT Real Estate UAB provides services to Domus Pro and Europa SC in Vilnius. - Bauplan Nord SIA, a private limited company registered under the laws of the Republic of Latvia under the registry code 40003697298, with a registered address at 101 Mūkusalas street, Riga LV-1004, Latvia, and the telephone number +371 6 707 9223.
 As at the date of the Listing Prospectus, Bauplan Nord SIA provides services to Upmalas Biroji in Riga. - YIT Kausta AB, a private limited company registered under the laws of the Republic of Lithuania under the registry code 133556411, with a registered address at Naglio st. 4A, 52600, Kaunas, Lithuania, and telephone number +370 374 52348.
-As at the date of the Listing Prospectus, YIT Kausta AB provides services to Duetto I in Vilnius.
+As at the date of the Listing Prospectus, YIT Kausta AB provides services to Duetto I and Duetto II in Vilnius. - Colliers International Advisors, SIA (reg.
+No. 40103255403), 21 Kr.Valdemara street | LV1010, Riga, Latvia provides service to BH S27 SIA, owning LNK office building.